-Working with Moon Township and local landowners, Hollow Oak seeks to establish a 10-mile trail loop linking three local natural amenities: 300-acre Moon Township Park, 46-mile Montour Trail, and Hollow Oak Land Trust's 260-acre Montour Woods Conservation Area.
+Working with Moon Township and local landowners, Hollow Oak seeks to establish a 10-mile trail loop linking three local natural amenities: Moon Township Park, 46-mile Montour Trail, and Hollow Oak Land Trust's 300-acre Montour Woods Conservation Area.
 The loop will lead from Moon Park down the wooded stream valley of Meeks Run (below Hassam Road) to the Montour Trail, then continue up the Montour Trail about three miles to Trout Run and follow that wooded stream valley (below Hookstown Grade Road) up to the public Moon Golf Club, where it will reconnect to Moon Park via property owned by Pittsburgh International Airport.
-As a bonus to this trail loop, Hollow Oak hopes to establish a new conservation area along Trout Run as a nature-based destination.
+At one end of this trail loop, Hollow Oak has established The Trout Run Conservation Area as a nature-based destination.
 View larger map for more detail.

 Benefits of Greenways

 Not only will Hollow Oak's project bring access to nature closer to where people live and work, it will improve air and water quality, protect wildlife habitat, and also boost the local economy.
 Based on a 2010 study (8.3mb PDF) by Carnegie Mellon University and the Urban Redevelopment Authority of Pittsburgh, this greenway project can increase property values within 2,000 feet by as much as $40,000 and save municipalities tens of thousands of dollars in stormwater treatment.
 And while land conservation is paid for once, the cost of land development never ends.
 Trees and native plants absorb rainwater and reproduce naturally, rather than requiring expensive infrastructure maintenance.
 It's nice to let Mother Nature mop up after her own storms!